 WRITE-OFF BAD DEBTS

-While if you’re doing your books on a cash basis, this might not help, for other you should look to review Debtors.
-Review your Trade Debtors listing and write off all Bad Debts BEFORE 30 June 2018.
-Prepare a management meeting document listing each Bad Debt, as evidence that these amounts were actually written off prior to year-end, and enter these into your accounting system before 30 June 2018.
+While if you’re doing your books on a cash basis, this might not help, for others you should look to review Debtors and the process.
+Review your Trade Debtors listing and write off all Bad Debts BEFORE 30 June 2022.
+Prepare a management meeting document listing each Bad Debt, as evidence that these amounts were actually written off prior to year-end, and enter these into your accounting system before 30 June 2022.

-“Small Business Concession” taxpayers can make prepayments (up to 12 months) on expenses (e.g. Loan Interest, Rent, subscriptions) BEFORE 30 June 2018 and obtain a full tax deduction in the 2022 financial year.
+“Small Business Concession” taxpayers can make prepayments (up to 12 months) on expenses (e.g. Loan Interest, Rent, subscriptions) BEFORE 30 June 2022 and obtain a full tax deduction in the 2022 financial year.
 Certain expenses have maximum prepaid terms, so be sure to maximise your position before the year’s end.
 Prepayments could free up cash flow later in the year and reduce your taxable income this year.

-If you use a Trust structure, one strategy is to allocate profits to a “Bucket Company” and cap your tax at 27.5% for the 2018 year.
+If you use a Trust structure, one strategy is to allocate profits to a “Bucket Company” and cap your tax at 25% for a base rate entity for the 2023 year.
 Note that this company must have business operations to qualify for the reduced company tax rate, however, if not you still get the reduced rate of 30%.
 Later as the company makes money and has paid tax, you can get the dividends out by paying Franked Dividends to the shareholder who could be a low-income earner and get all the franking credits back.